 "Yeah.
 I got that.
 Wait.
 Is there a subtext to the number?
-Like two

-^{&#}x27;Uh-huh."

-[&]quot;Great!
-I'll meet you here at seven."

-[&]quot;Sort of.
-But isn't it pretty?"

-[&]quot; Pretty useless. "

-eleven on X-Files?"
+Like two eleven on X-Files?"
 "What?"
 Bo shook his head.
 "We should have been done twenty minutes ago."
 He reached into his pocket and pulled out the list.
 "See?
 I have it written down."
 "You actually have a list written down?"
 "Lists are important."
 "See?
 This is what I mean.
 This can't be healthy for you.
 Living on this rigid, ridiculous schedule."
 That's when Bo asked, "Didn't you say you had to be somewhere by eight thirty?"

-"Yup! " She smiled and Bo gawked at her.
-He gawked until her eyes got big and she blurted out, "Oh, shit! " She lifted herself tip and over the railing with one arm.
+"Yup!"
+She smiled and Bo gawked at her.
+He gawked until her eyes got big and she blurted out, "Oh, shit!"
+She lifted herself up and over the railing with one arm.
 He would have enjoyed it more if she didn't aim her skates right at his head, but he knew she was panicking and he was fast enough to get out of her way.
-He watched her skate out the door only to return twenty seconds later. -I never went to the locker room, " she said, sliding to a stop by a backpack and a haphazard pile of clothes on the floor.
+He watched her skate out the door only to return twenty seconds later.
+"I never went to the locker room," she said, sliding to a stop by a backpack and a haphazard pile of clothes on the floor.
 She started to pull her clothes off right there in the stadium, and Bo rushed over to her and quickly grabbed her hands.
 "Not in here."
-"Why?,,
+"Why?"
 "We're not alone."
 "Huh?"
 He motioned to the top bleachers in the far corner of the room.
-The maintenance guys who kept the entire sports center running like a well-oiled machine were eating their breakfast and watching the pair.
+The maintenance guys who kept the entire sports center running like a welloiled machine were eating their breakfast and watching the pair.
 They often watched Bo in the mornings over their breakfast, but they had somehow found their way down to the derby stadium.
 Bo didn't mind, but he wasn't about to let them have a free show of a naked, panicked Blayne.

-"Hey, guys! " Blayne raised her arm and waved.
+"Hey, guys!"
+Blayne raised her arm and waved.